 \subsection{Data Split Strategy}

-As described in Section~\ref{sec:data_collection}, the SoccerReplay-1988 dataset is divided into 1,488 matches for training, 250 for validation, and 250 for testing.
+As described in the manuscript, SoccerReplay-1988 is divided into 1,488 matches for training, 250 for validation, and 250 for testing.
 For the processed SoccerNet-pro dataset~(including SoccerNet-v2 and MatchTime), we adhere to the original partitioning strategies and match distributions of its source datasets as detailed in Table~\ref{tab:dataset_splits}.